schischa/marcs-custom-wp-functions/README.md

 - Disable emoji-related scripts, styles, and the TinyMCE emoji plugin.
 - Remove the WordPress logo and links from the admin bar.
 - Replace the "Howdy," greeting in the admin bar with "Hello."
+- Add a theme-color meta tag to the site's `<head>` for modern browser styling.

 ## Customization